jondowson/pod/README.md

 `

 Rename the template file in line with the dse version you intend to use.
-The '**cluster_settings.sh**' file contains instructions, but in brief, it captures cluster-wide settings such as cluster name and write paths for logs/data.
+The '**cluster_settings.sh**' file captures cluster-wide settings such as cluster name and write paths for logs/data.

 5) Duplicate a servers template **.json** file, rename and edit it.